Cape Peninsula: Human impact

-Liberalisation of trade following the British occupation in 106 led to rapid growth of the population of the peninsula.
-By this time the population of the greater Cape Town area reached about 22,000 settlers, 25,000 slaves and some of the remaining Khoikhoi.
-The arrival of British settlers in 1820 increased the population of European descent to about 47,000.
+Liberalisation of trade following the second British capture of the Cape Colony in 1806 led to rapid growth of the population of the peninsula.
+By this time the population of the greater Cape Town area reached about 22,000 settlers, 25,000 slaves and remaining Khoikhoi.
+The arrival of the 1820 Settlers increased the population of European descent to about 47,000.
 The British made Simon's Town an official naval base, and this encouraged the growth of transport and other infrastructure in the area.
 Simon's Town flourished during the Anglo-Boer wars, and the two world wars, but agriculture in the peninsula remained limited by terrain and soils.
 Most of the produce supplied to the visiting ships came from the Cape Flats and beyond.

 Extensive plantations of fast growing alien trees were established during the mid to late 19th century on the slopes of the central Peninsula and Table Mountain (mostly pines and eucalypts), and on the sands of the Cape Flats (mostly Australian acacias).
 These lead to alien plant invasions which threaten the remaining natural ecosystems of the peninsula.
 Urban areas also expanded along the eastern slopes of Table Mountain, and later along the smaller wastern slopes, into the Cape Flats, and along the east coast of the south peninsula from Muizenberg to Simon's Town.

 Cape Town grew rapidly during the 20th century: By the 1960s the population reached half a million, In the late 1980s discriminatory legislation was relaxed and a large influx of rural people moved in and started informal settlements on open ground.
 By 1994 it had increased to 2.2 million, and by 2020 it was over 4 million.
 This rapid growth increased pressures on the natural ecosystems, particularly where land supporting natural ecosystems was occupied.

 In 1996 about 37% of the region was in use for agriculture and urbanization and 44% of the remaining area of natural vegetation had been invaded by alien plants.
-However, about 64% of the peninsula was within in the Cape Peninsula Protected Natural Environment which includes three major nature reserves, and which was later proclaimed as the Table Mountain National Park.
+However, about 64% of the peninsula was within the Cape Peninsula Protected Natural Environment which includes three major nature reserves, and which was later proclaimed as the Table Mountain National Park.